 Compared to car tyres, motorcycle tyres are expensive.
-The shape of a bike tyre varies compared to a car tyre, with car tyres being flat and motorcycles having a rounded profile.
+A bike tyre’s shape varies compared to a car tyre, with car tyres being flat and motorcycles having a rounded profile.
 This is why getting a motorcycle tyre puncture can be so frustrating.
+Most motorcycles run tubeless tyres, which means the tyre forms a seal with the rim.
+This means that if you get a puncture on a tubeless tyre, it can normally be fixed with a plug.
+There are some conditions to this, like the puncture’s location within the carcass and the diameter of the puncture.

 The offending can be anything from fixings like bolts, nails or screws, glass fragments or even natural objects like thorns, twigs or stones.